HomeDing/homeding.github.io/stories/curtain.md

 layout: "page.njk"
 ---

-The aim was to automate the existing shades in my household to bring them in on several conditions like
+The aim is to automate the existing shades in my household to bring them in on several conditions like

 * late in the night (when forgot to to so)
 * in case of rain